 Read also: How Long Can You Use Skincare After Expiration Date

-How to Apply Eye Cream
+How To Apply Eye Cream Step by Step

 Applying eye cream isn’t simply about putting it on.
 Here’s how I do it: